Cutaneous lupus erythematosus (overview) L93.-

 This section has been translated automatically.

-A generally valid classification of cutaneous lupus erythematosus (CLE) goes back to Gilliam and Sontheimer (1981), who distinguished between specific and non-specific lesions of cutaneous LE.
-In the course of the disease, a tripartite division can be made according to acuities.
-Accordingly, one distinguishes:
+A generally valid classification of cutaneous lupus erythematosus (CLE) goes back to Gilliam and Sontheimer (1981), who differentiate between specific and non-specific lesions of cutaneous LE.
+The course of the disease can be divided into three categories according to acuteity.
+Accordingly, a distinction is made between:

 • Acute